AdelForplikter/thermal_print/README.md

 * [XP-T80Q Driver](https://www.xprintertech.com/drivers-2)

 ## Hardware

 ### Printers
 The printers I will be working on are:
 * Epson TM-T20III
 * XP-T80Q (Cheap Printer from Aliexpress)

-### Operating System
-Windows 11

-## Usb
-If you want to use Usb in windows, open computer management - Universial Serial Bus Controllers.
-Find correct printer and right click properties.
-Then under Hardware Ids you can find the idVendor and idProduct.
-They look like this:
-USB\VID_1FC9&PID_2016&REV_0200

-idVendor = 0x1FC9

-idProduct = 0x2016

 ### Notes
 The XP-T80Q was a little harder to set up because of driver availability.
 Out of the box, the printers seemed exactly alike regarding print quality.
 However, the Epson TM-T20III comes with a print utility that lets you turn down the speed from 13 to 1 and also adjust the print density from 4(default) to 7(maximum).
 This significantly improved the prints on sticker labels that were barely readable using the default settings on both printers.